rillian/2019-gsoc/2019-gsoc-cdli.md

   - Any other requirements?
 - Stand up an instance of the Scaife Viewer.
   - Build familiarity with features and tools the converter should support.
-  - Lets us interate quickly and simplifies user testing and review.
+  - Lets us iterate quickly and simplifies user testing and review.
 - Document tools and schema mapping.
 - Package results to support reuse.
-- Investivate implementing the CTS api as a web service.
+- Investigate implementing the CTS api as a web service.
   - Hyperlink directly to resources on the main CDLI site.
 - Maybe produce an alternate CDLI export repo with TEI versions suitable for import.
   - Similar to the list Perseus uses.